MACKENNADRIES/youra_backend/README.md

    - **Analyzer**: Soft Grey - Processing feedback.
    - **Balancer**: Pearl White - Achieving harmony.
    - **Harmoniser**: Crystal White - Bringing balance.

+## Project Requirements
+Your crowdfunding project must:

+- [x] Be separated into two distinct projects: an API built using the Django Rest Framework and a website built using React.
+- [x] Have a cool name, bonus points if it includes a pun and/or missing vowels.
+See https://namelix.com/ for inspiration. <sup><sup>(Bonus Points are meaningless)</sup></sup>
+- [x] Have a clear target audience.
+- [x] Have user accounts.
+A user should have at least the following attributes:
+  - [x] Username
+  - [x] Email address
+  - [x] Password
+- [x] Ability to create a “project” to be crowdfunded which will include at least the following attributes:
+  - [ ] Title
+  - [x] Owner (a user)
+  - [x] Description
+  - [x] Image
+  - [ ] Target amount to fundraise
+  - [x] Whether it is currently open to accepting new supporters or not
+  - [x] When the project was created
+- [ ] Ability to “pledge” to a project.
+A pledge should include at least the following attributes:
+  - [ ] An amount
+  - [ ] The project the pledge is for
+  - [x] The supporter/user (i.e. who created the pledge)
+  - [ ] Whether the pledge is anonymous or not
+  - [ ] A comment to go along with the pledge
+- [ ] Implement suitable update/delete functionality, e.g. should a project owner be allowed to update a project description?
+- [ ] Implement suitable permissions, e.g. who is allowed to delete a pledge?
+- [ ] Return the relevant status codes for both successful and unsuccessful requests to the API.
+- [ ] Handle failed requests gracefully (e.g. you should have a custom 404 page rather than the default error page).
+- [ ] Use Token Authentication, including an endpoint to obtain a token along with the current user's details.
+- [ ] Implement responsive design.